If the implementation is hard to explain, it's a bad idea.

 and get_quantity

-Object-Oriented Programming (OOP) is a programming paradigm based on the concept of "objects," which can contain data and methods that manipulate that data.
-The goal of OOP is to organize program code into modular parts.
-If we think of a computer program as an organism, different functions are divided into organs.
-Staying with the example, the heart has the function of pumping blood, but how it does this is not relevant to the liver (oversimplified).
-This corresponds roughly to the basic ideas of object-oriented programming, so it is not surprising that the first object-oriented programming language, Simula, was developed in the 1960s to simulate natural systems.
+Object-Oriented Programming (OOP) is based on the concept of "objects," which contain both data and methods for manipulating that data.
+OOP organizes code into modular parts.
+If we imagine a program as an organism, different tasks are handled by different organs.
+For instance, the heart pumps blood, but the liver doesn't need to know the details of that process.
+This is analogous to the basic ideas of OOP.
+The first object-oriented language, Simula, was developed in the 1960s to simulate real-world systems.

 # Managing a Flower Store: Object-Oriented Approach